nishchay/translations/static/english/learningCenter/request/responseHandling.md

 1. If route returns string, it simply returned as response.
 2. To return view follow this format: `view:{viewName}`
 3. When route returns an array, then response handler generates json response.
-4. Returning nothting doesn't do anything.
+4. Returning nothing doesn't do anything.

 ##### Set response header